raycchan/bazaar/README.md

 # Bazaar

-Bazaar is a random item generator.
+Bazaar is a random item and Heroku-ish name generator.

 ## Installation